 Background and Incubation:

-Back in the late 90’s since our engineering days we started trekking with friends and amateur clubs.
+From the early years of this millennia since our engineering days we started trekking with friends and amateur clubs.
 Our early forays into the mighty Himalayas started with Sandakphu, Dzongri and other places in the eastern Himalayas.
 As the enthusiasm picked up and our love for the Himalayas started growing out of proportion, we also began venturing into Himachal, Kumaon, Garhwal and Ladakh.
 After doing Pin-Parvati Pass, Kalindi Pass and Roopkund & Ronti Saddle, the first seed of desire to take this up as a profession was planted – especially because it started getting more and more difficult going back to the monotonous corporate world.
 Saptarshi (Sapta) gave up his career of a ‘software professional’ to get into this uncertain world by starting Himalaya Trekkers in June 2010.

 During our days as amateur trekkers, the thing that struck us the most was that, on one hand, treks were either done by a bunch of enthusiastic individuals (like us) or organized by local clubs and led by what we called ‘hardcore’ trekkers.
 In both cases, it invariably meant using worn out tents and sleeping bags, having meagre and bland meals, finding guides who were often incompetent.
 These trips were treated more as accomplishments rather than realizing the sense of adventure, awe and togetherness that the mountains evoke.